dotnet/runtime/src/coreclr/nativeaot/docs/containers.md

 ### Containerized build

-The following Dockerfiles demonstrate how to construct a working build environment that could be use for volume-mounted docker builds.
-They can be modified to use other images we provide, like for Alpine.
+The following Dockerfiles demonstrate how to construct a working build environment that can be used for volume-mounted docker builds.
+They can be modified to use the other image flavors we provide, like Alpine.

 - [Dockerfile.cross-build-x64-arm64](Dockerfile.cross-build-x64-arm64)
 - [Dockerfile.cross-build-x64-x64](Dockerfile.cross-build-x64-arm64)